Joseph H. H. Weiler: Lautsi v. Italy

 In June 2010 Weiler intervened pro bono on behalf of eight governments before the Grand Chamber of the European Court of Human Rights in the case Lautsi v.
 Italy.
 He was defending Italy's right to require the crucifix to be displayed in public school classrooms.
 Reversing the unanimous (7:0) decision of the lower Chamber, the Grand Chamber ruled by a large majority (15:2) that the display of crucifixes in Italian classrooms does not contravene the European Convention of Human Rights.

 In an interview Weiler stated that he was intervening on behalf of Italy not because he wanted to defend Christianity but to defend pluralism.

+Public lectures

+In 2010, Weiler delivered the twenty-third Erasmus Lecture, titled The Trial of Jesus, organized by First Things magazine and the Institute on Religion and Public Life.
+In this lecture, Weiler examined the legal, historical, and theological dimensions of Jesus’ trial, exploring its implications for modern understandings of justice, law, and faith in the public sphere.
+His reflections drew from his expertise in constitutional and international law as well as his engagement with Jewish and Christian traditions.